amany2301/lumio/README.md

 It comes with a UI to monitor and share the information, as well as APIs to access and use that information in your application.

-> **Inspired by [Android Pluto](https://github.com/androidPluto/pluto.git)** - Bringing the same powerful debugging capabilities to Flutter!

 ## 🎯 What is Lumio?

 Lumio is a comprehensive debugging framework that provides real-time monitoring, logging, and debugging capabilities for Flutter applications.
-Similar to Android Pluto, it offers:
+It offers:

 - **Network Inspection**: Monitor HTTP requests/responses with detailed analysis
 - **Crash Detection**: Capture and analyze crashes with stack traces